MicrosoftDocs/azure-docs/articles/terraform/terraform-create-vm-scaleset-network-disks-hcl.md

 ---
-title: Use Terraform to plan and create a networked Azure VM scale set with managed disks using the HCL.
+title: Use Terraform and create an Azure VM scale set using HCL.
 description: Use Terraform to configure and version an Azure virtual machine scale set complete with a virtual network and managed attached disks.
-keywords: terraform, devops, scale set, virtual machine, network, storage, modules
+keywords: terraform, devops, scale set, virtual machine, network, storage, modules ms.service: virtual-machines-linux
 author: dcaro
 ms.author: dcaro
 ms.date: 10/04/2017